node-machine/rttc/README.md

 //
 ```

+#### Next Steps

-For a quick tour of common use cases, as well as some additional examples, check out [the RTTC quick start guide](https://gist.github.com/mikermcneil/8d20ba78b248ac9f5644fcdd0bb96b74).
-Then keep reading for complete reference documentation; or if you already know what you're doing, feel free to skip ahead to the [Methods](#Methods) section below.
+For a quick rundown of common use cases, as well as some additional examples, check out [the RTTC quick start guide](https://gist.github.com/mikermcneil/8d20ba78b248ac9f5644fcdd0bb96b74).
+Keep reading for a brief overview of how RTTC works and a tour of each data types.
+Or, if this isn't your first rodeo, feel free to skip ahead to the complete reference documentation in the [Methods](#Methods) section below.

 &nbsp;